 An Open Badge is a record of each student’s acquired skills or competences, or any goal achieved over the duration of the course.
 All Open Badges are guaranteed by the provider and are internationally recognized.
 The Badges are uploaded on a dedicated platform (https://bestr.it/organization/show/65), which uses an open-source format, and can be read by all applications that read Open Badge.
 These digital credentials are transparent, safe, machine-readable, and easily transferable.
 This system is useful to promote the digitalization of recognition processes in Student Information Systems and constitutes a new communication and networking tool on an international level.

-The lessons of our Short Specialization Degree will take place between November 2022 and June 2023 on Thursdays (2 pm to 6 pm) and Fridays (9 am to 6 pm) at the Department of Cultural Heritage of the University of Padua.
+The lessons of the Short Specialization Degree will take place between November 2023 and June 2024 on Thursdays (2 pm to 6 pm) and Fridays (9 am to 6 pm) at the Department of Cultural Heritage of the University of Padua.
 Such organization allows students who work part-time or on weekends to attend the lessons.
 It’s important to keep in mind that the course has an annual duration and attendance is mandatory for at least 70% of the total amount of hours.

 In order to facilitate students who, for example, can’t complete an internship because of work-related reasons (especially because am internship covers 250 hours), we offer the chance to present a project work instead.
 This consists of a project on a topic agreed with the teachers which allows students to actively put into practice what they have learned during the theoretical lessons.